Salahuddin-yaqoobi/ListedTravel/README.md

 **TruckHub** is a fully responsive, full-stack truck-based eCommerce web application built from scratch.
 It supports **product listings for sale and rent**, includes an advanced **filter/search system**, and features both a **client-facing interface** and a secure **admin dashboard** for managing content.

-> Developed as a personal project to practice and demonstrate full-stack development skills using PHP, MySQL, and modern frontend technologies.

 ---

 ## 🔍 Key Features